Face card: History

-While playing cards were invented in China, Chinese playing cards do not have a concept of face cards.
-When playing cards arrived in Iran, the Persians created the first face cards.The best preserved deck is located in the Topkapı Palace.
+While playing cards were invented in China, Chinese playing cards do not have a concept of court cards, though two entire suits featured faces for a period of time when Water Margin cards were popular.
+When playing cards arrived in Iran, the Persians created the first face cards.
+The best preserved deck is located in the Topkapı Palace.
 To avoid idolatry, the cards did not depict human faces and instead featured abstract designs or calligraphy for the malik (king), nā'ib malik (viceroy or deputy king) and thānī nā'ib (second or under-deputy).
 It is possible that the Topkapı deck, a custom made luxury item used for display, does not represent the cards played by commoners.
 There are fragments of what may be Mamluk court cards from cheaper decks showing human figures which may explain why seated kings and mounted men appear in both Indo-Persian and European cards.
 Both Mamluk and modern European decks include three face cards per suit, or twelve face cards in a deck of four suits.

 The third court card may have had a special role to play since the Spanish, French, and Italians called the newly introduced cards naipe, nahipi, and naibi respectively as opposed to their Arabic name of Kanjifah.
 In a 1377 description of cards by John of Rheinfelden, the most common decks were structurally the same as the modern 52-card deck.
 Each suit contained a seated king and two marshals, one holding the suit symbol upwards while the other downwards.
 The marshals correspond to the Ober and Unter ranks in modern-day German and Swiss playing cards.
 As marshals were cavalry commanders, both ranks may have been mounted unlike their modern counterparts.
 Less popular decks included ones in which two kings were replaced with queens, all the kings replaced by queens, queens and maids added so as to make 15 cards per suit, and 5 or 6 suited decks with only the kings and two marshal ranks.

 In Italy and Spain, the Unter and Ober were replaced by the standing Knave and the mounted Knight before 1390, perhaps to make them more visually distinguishable.
 The Spanish rank of Sota means "under".
 In 15th-century France, the knight was dropped in favour of the queen.
-The 15th-century Italian game of trionfi, which later became known as tarot, also added queens.
-The Cary-Yale deck had the most with six ranks: king, queen, knight, mounted lady, knave, and damsel or maid for a total of 24.
+The 15th-century Italian game of trionfi, which later became known as tarot, also added queens and various subjects that would triumph over the other cards for the trick-taking games they were used for.
+These subjects would later become their own dedicated trump suit, and not considered as court cards though some of them do depict faces.
+The Cary-Yale deck had the most court cards with six ranks: king, queen, knight, mounted lady, knave, and damsel or maid for a total of 24.
 It is unlikely that the Cary-Yale deck was designed for a game in mind as it was an expensive wedding gift and was probably never played.
 Standing kings are a Spanish innovation which was copied by the French.